redspacecat/w8/README.md

-# w8 - Host Your Sites
+# w8 - Host your sites today!

-Create a site at https://w8.vercel.app/
+Create a site at https://w8.quuq.dev/